Practical tips for improving your broadband speed

 Broadband universal service obligation (USO)

-From March 2020, the broadband USO will give people in the UK the right to request a decent and affordable broadband connection.
+Since March 2020, the broadband USO has given people in the UK the right to request a decent and affordable broadband connection.

 Back to top